Dance Central Spotlight: Development and release

 Dance Central Spotlight was unveiled at E3 2014.
 The overall gameplay of the Dance Central franchise was enhanced by the increased capabilities of the Xbox One Kinect sensor, which has a higher resolution camera and better gesture recognition than the Xbox 360 iteration.
-In total, the game can recognize more than 7,000 different dance moves.
+In total, the game can recognize 7,000 different dance moves.
 Harmonix director Matthew Nordhaus also teased the presence of tougher alternate routines for individual songs, aimed particularly at expert players.
 Harmonix co-founder Alex Rigopulos felt that Microsoft's introduction of lower-cost Xbox One bundles excluding Kinect wasn't a "shock" and the bundling of Kinect with Xbox One on launch did not influence the development of Spotlight in any way.

 Unlike previous installments in the franchise, Spotlight places a heavy emphasis on downloadable content and the ability for players to purchase songs on an À la carte basis; Nordhaus noted that due to improvements in motion capture technology and the need to perform fewer QA tests because of the improved Kinect accuracy (specifically noting the need to do large levels of tuning for hand detection on the Xbox 360 version), Harmonix staff could produce new routines for the game in just "days" rather than months.
 Emphasizing that players wanted to have quicker in-game access to current hit music, Nordhaus stated that Harmonix would now be able to release new songs as DLC while they are still charting.

 Dance Central Spotlight was officially released on September 2, 2014; unlike other installments in the series, the game is only available via digital means.
 The base game includes 10 songs; new songs for the game were released on a near-weekly basis for a "substantial" period of time.
 A pre-paid code to download Spotlight is also included with standalone Kinect for Xbox One units, which were released on October 7, 2014.

-On March 8, 2015, Nisha and Claptrap (despite his lack of legs and using a wheel) from the Borderlands franchise were added as bonus characters via cheat codes; Harmonix had assisted in animating portions of a trailer for Borderlands: The Pre-Sequel! (which was being re-released for Xbox One later that month alongside a port of Borderlands 2, as part of Borderlands: The Handsome Collection).
+On March 8, 2015, Nisha and Claptrap (despite his lack of legs and using a wheel) from the Borderlands franchise were added as bonus characters via cheat codes; Harmonix had partnered with 2K in animating a titular sequence of the "moon dance break" trailer for Borderlands: The Pre-Sequel!, (which was being re-released for Xbox One later that month alongside a port of Borderlands 2, as part of Borderlands: The Handsome Collection).